SparkyTruck/dplr-q/README.md

 ## Installation
-Note: GPU is required for training and simulation.
+Note: The code is currently written to run on a single GPU.
 ```
 git clone https://github.com/SparkyTruck/dplr-q.git
 cd dplr-q